Gig Harbor Invitational

 Zackery Gostisha Paradigm

 1. Be original.
 Seriously.
 I know every judge says "don't rehash," but that's because of how important it is.
-If you give the same points as someone else, you either need to tell me what your new contribution to those arguments are, or I can't rank you well.
+If you give the same points as someone else you need to tell me what your new contribution to those arguments are, or I can't rank you well.
 I am willing to count it as new if you give me a legitimately new take on that argument, or talk about why that argument is important, but if you don't do that, it's rehash.
 On that same note, I know it's important to have unique arguments, but please make sure your unique arguments are, well, right.
 If you make a point that no one else has thought of but it doesn't make any sense, I can't lend you much credence.
 Because of that, I'd encourage you to run your ideas for unique or interesting points by someone else (preferably a coach) before you make those points in round—what seems brilliantly unique because no one is talking about it sometimes turns out to be rather non-brilliant, and that's often why no one was talking about it.

 2. Interact with other competitors.
-Also seriously.
 If you give a speech with 2 points that were both just refuted by the last speaker on the other side, I'm not going to be very inclined to believe your arguments.
 Tell me why they didn't successfully refute your points, and why your points matter.
 Also, if your points go against what someone else said, say so!
 Please name the person, quickly go over what they said, and tell me why you are proving them wrong.
 If two speakers have arguments that are mutually exclusive/refute each other, but neither one of them told me which one to believe and why, it's hard for me to choose who to rank better, which leads me to my next thing:

 3. Weigh your points!
 Tell me why the point you just made is more important than any of the points other people made.
 Why should I rank you higher than others?
 Why are your arguments better?
 Tell me!
-Always think: "which points are the most important ones in the round;" if they were made by the other side, refute them, and if they were made by your side, either tell me why you have the best version of those points or why your points are even more important.
+Always think: "which points are the most important ones in the round."
+If they were made by the other side, refute them, and if they were made by your side, either tell me why you have the best version of those points or why your points are even more important.

 Rosie Huang Paradigm